How to Personalize a Motorhome

 Keeping It Cool

-As many RV’ers do, we use reflective foil in our windows to keep out the heat from the sun.
-The window on the door side, next to the passenger seat needed a little more than just fitting the foil into the window.
+As many RV’ers do, we use reflective foil on our windows to keep out the heat from the sun.
+The window on the door side, next to the passenger seat, needed a little more than just fitting the foil into the window.

 reflective-window-covering-rv-modification